 RHIA was established by ORS 238.420 and authorizes a payment of up to \$60 from RHIA toward the monthly costs of health insurance.
 The Plan is closed to new members hired on or after August 29, 2003.
 To be eligible to receive this monthly payment toward the premium cost the member must: (1) have eight years or more of qualifying service in PERS at the time of retirement or receive a disability allowance as if the member had eight years or more of creditable service in PERS, (2) receive both Medicare Parts A and B coverage, and (C) enroll in a PERS-sponsored health plan.
-As of June 30, 2022, the inactive RHIA plan participants currently receiving benefits totaled 38,259 active and 12,409 inactive members who meet the requirements to receive RHIA benefits when they retire.
+As of June 30, 2023, the number of inactive RHIA plan participants currently receiving benefits totaled 40,703, and there were 34,508 active and 11,710 inactive members who meet the requirements to receive RHIA benefits when they retire.